UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/PythonProcessing2.rst

 .. note:: UNDER DEVELOPMENT.
 NOT READY.

 .. note:: The first part of this tutorial is designed for a Linux/Unix/Mac type of OS.
-For Windowss users, first have a look at `this tutorial <PythonProcessing1>` and the last part of this tutorial
+For Windows users, first have a look at `this tutorial <PythonProcessing1>` and the last part of this tutorial

 Introduction
 ------------